Key findings

 UK recruitment consultancies signalled a further sharp rise in hiring activity in September amid reports of increased activity at clients and improved market confidence.
 Permanent staff appointments expanded at a pace that was only slightly slower than August's all-time record, while temp billings growth edged down to a five-month low but remained marked.

-...as vacancies continue to grow at near-record pac
+...as vacancies continue to grow at near-record pace

 The upturn in recruitment coincided with further steep increases in demand for both permanent and temporary staff.
 Overall vacancies increased at one of the quickest rates on record, with growth of permanent staff demand remaining quicker than that seen for temp workers.